The US Open playoff format was changed for 2018...

-This year, however, the US Open playoff format has undergone huge changes.
+Last year, however, the US Open playoff format underwent huge changes.

 No longer is it an 18 hole playoff, to the delight of fans and broadcasters who all want the tournament to finish on the Sunday.

-Starting from this year, the US Open playoff format will be two hole aggregate.
+Starting from 2018, the US Open playoff format is two hole aggregate.

 This is still unique to the other majors which all have different playoff formats of their own.